In some cases, we earn commissions from affiliate links in our posts.

 If you do decide to give Topic a try, there are a few other (non-British) shows I'd recommend checking out while you're at it:

-Stockholm – This quirky Israel show has hints of Waking Ned Devine as a group of friends attempt to hide the death of their friend so he can remain eligible for the Nobel Prize.
+Stockholm – This quirky Israeli show has hints of Waking Ned Devine as a group of friends attempt to hide the death of their friend so he can remain eligible for the Nobel Prize.

 Birds of North America – Bird lover Jason Ward travels the United States introducing viewers to some of his favourite birds, birding locations, and bird-loving people (including celebrities like Jonathan Franzen and actress Lili Taylor).